Close

 A cover letter is a one-page letter that you include with your job application.
 This is your sales pitch that will market your credentials so it’s very important to make each word count.
 Your cover letter should be well-formatted and broken into paragraphs, with plenty of white space and no spelling or grammatical errors.

-Read on the dos and don’ts and key tips for writing your cover letter.
+Read about the dos and don’ts and key tips for writing your cover letter.

 Keep your resume simple and professional, with lots of white space.
 Tailor your experience to the role you are applying for.